thomas-mauran/LinkedOut/docs/tad.md

 Within a microservices architecture, NATS is used to enable inter-service communication.
 When one microservice needs to communicate with another, it can publish messages to relevant NATS subjects, indicating the intent or action required.
 Subsequently, other microservices that are interested in the message content can subscribe to the appropriate subjects and react accordingly.

 To optimize message transmission and ensure compatibility between microservices, we chose [Protocol Buffers](https://protobuf.dev/) (protobuf) to define the structure and serialization format of messages exchanged via NATS.
 Protobuf allows for the definition of message schemas in a language-neutral format, facilitating communication between services implemented in different programming languages.
-We splitted the messages into smaller, granular units based on business logic and functional requirements.
+We split the messages into smaller, granular units based on business logic and functional requirements.

 - There are [models](./backend/protobuf/src/main/proto/models/), which represent basic objects holding data like an `experience`, a `jobOffer`, a `profile`...
 - We also have [DTOs](./backend/protobuf/src/main/proto/dto/) which are Data Transfer Objects.
 Those are used as the parameters of the request to services, and can use the models.